| | RICHARD

 assignments, it is suggested that the teacher add current articles and

+books that are deemed appropriate.
 The pre-viewing questions and activities are designed to help students

 gain background knowledge.
 The post-viewing student assignments focus